 Most construction firms run on spreadsheets.
-And 88% of those spreadsheets contain errors— costing the U.S. construction industry approximately $178 billion annually in mistakes, rework, and lost opportunities.
+And 88% of those spreadsheets contain errors1— costing the U.S. construction industry approximately $178 billion annually1 in mistakes, rework, and lost opportunities.
 The problem isn't laziness.
 It's that spreadsheets were never designed for the complexity of construction operations.

 Think about what happens when a single cell reference breaks.
-One contractor submitted a bid $3 million lower than intended because a single electrical work line item wasn't included in the subtotal.
+One contractor submitted a bid $3 million lower than intended1 because a single electrical work line item wasn't included in the subtotal.
 Nobody caught it until after submission.
-And that's not an isolated case— Portland Public Schools awarded a $146 million contract to the wrong firm because of a formula error in their bid evaluation spreadsheet.
+And that's not an isolated case— Portland Public Schools awarded a $146 million contract to the wrong firm2 because of a formula error in their bid evaluation spreadsheet.

-Here's the contradiction that makes this worse: 78% of construction executives say site data is essential for success, but 48% still manage that data through Excel.
-Meanwhile, manual data entry leads to errors in 85% of construction projects.
+Here's the contradiction that makes this worse: 78% of construction executives say site data is essential for success3, but 48% still manage that data through Excel3.
+Meanwhile, manual data entry leads to errors in 85% of construction projects4.

 The real consequences look like this: